matt-fonto/books/beyond_cracking_the_coding_interview/part 6 - Principles of coding interviews/notes.md

 - When you've learned a good chunks of topics, it's time to move to phase 2

 ### Study plan tips

+- No cramming: shorter, more frequent sessions

+  - 1h daily

+- Plan for your worst week
+- Plan with your willpower in mind
+- Schedule time to practice
+- Schedule inputs, not the output: Instead of "learning dynamic programming", think "spend an hour per day learning dynamic programming"
+- Declare an endpoint

+#### Effective Study tips for practice

+- Use active learning
+- Deliberate practice
+  - Refine weak points
+  - Use
+    - cheat sheet
+    - bug list
+    - post-mortem
+- Seek challenge over question counts
+- Leverage AI wisely
+- Suffering is optional
+  - stick with one-hour maximum timebox, even for hard problems
+- Generate multiple interview solutions
+  - instead of finding one solution, can you find many to the same problem?
+- Respect time limits
+  - If you can't design the algo in 20min and up to 1h in total, check the hint or solution
+  - Also do a thorough post-mortem